atzori/sebd2024/awards.md

 This year's podium features:

-1. With an impressive number of 13 members, the gold medal goes to _Università della Calabria_!
+1. With an impressive 14 members, the gold medal goes to _Università della Calabria_!
-2. Very close, with 10 members, the silver medal goes to _Università di Modena e Reggio Emilia_!
+2. Not far behind, with 10 members, the silver medal goes to _Università di Modena e Reggio Emilia_!
-3. With 9 members each, the bronze medal goes to _Università di Milano_ and _Sapienza Università di Roma_!
+3. Very close, with 9 members each, the bronze medal goes to _Università di Milano_ and _Sapienza Università di Roma_!

-Thank you to these winners and all the institutions that have supported SEBD over the years through the participation of their members.
+Thank you to these winners and all the other institutions that have supported SEBD over the years through the participation of their members.

 <div style="display: flex; justify-content: center; align-items: center; height: 100vh; font-size: 5em; text-align: center;">
 a si biri a Ischia!